SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

   is returned as an optional of the specified *type*.
-  At runtime, if the cast succeeds, the value of *expression* is returned as in instance of the specified *type*;
+  At runtime, if the cast succeeds, the value of *expression* is returned as an optional of the specified *type*;
   otherwise the value returned is ``nil``.
-  For example, casting from a superclass to a subclass.
+  An example is casting from a superclass to a subclass.

-For example:
+..
+TODO: This is tripping readers up, because of the distiction between runtime and compile time.
+   Look to the old LangRef's description for another approach.

+..
+TODO: Add a case that's guaranteed to fail.

 .. testcode:: type-casting